Khalid al-Azm: Military instability

 When the union was dissolved he returned to Syria, helped draft the secessionist document himself, and tried to run for presidential office but his candidacy was thwarted by the military.
 Nazim al-Qudsi was elected, and Azm returned to parliament as deputy for Damascus.
 On 28 March 1962, yet another coup toppled the civilian administration, and Kudsi and Azm were both imprisoned.
 On 2 April a counter coup released them, and Azm became Prime Minister again under Kudsi.
 The two men allied with former president Kuwatli to rid the army of pro-Nasserist elements, and reverse the austere program of nationalization instituted by Nasser when he was head of the UAR.
 Before this could be achieved, the socialist Ba'ath Party came to power in Syria in March 1963 and both Azm and Qudsi fled into exile.

 Death

-Azm relocated permanently to Beirut, where he lived in difficult financial circumstances, his vast Syrian holdings having been appropriated by the Baathists.
-There he died and was buried on 18 February 1965.
+Azm relocated permanently to Beirut, where he lived in difficult financial circumstances, his vast Syrian holdings having been appropriated by the Ba'athists, before dying on 18 February 1965.
 His memoirs were published posthumously in 1973.